 Laminate Flooring Installation

 Laminate is generally installed as a floating floor, meaning it’s only attached to itself (and not the subfloor).
-It usually requires a soft underlayment (foam, for example), and can be glued together or clicked into place—it all depends what kind of laminate you get.
+It usually requires a soft underlayment (foam, for example), and can be glued together or clicked into place—it all depends on what kind of laminate you get.

 Advantages of Laminate Flooring

 Plus, its wear layer makes it easy to clean and UV resistant (so it won’t fade in the sun the way solid wood sometimes does).
 Oh, and it’s usually a lot less expensive than wood, too.
-Even the best laminate flooring brands are head-over-heels cheaper than wood—check out this comparison of engineered hardwood vs. laminate to see what we mean.

 Disadvantages of Laminate Flooring

-Like engineered wood, laminate flooring isn’t horribly susceptible to humidity, moisture, or temperature—but it’s not waterproof and will swell if water gets into the base layer.
+Like engineered wood, laminate flooring isn’t susceptible to humidity, moisture, or temperature—but it’s not waterproof and will swell if water gets into the base layer.

 Lower-end laminate floors are sometimes artificial-looking, and though laminate is some of the most scratch-resistant flooring on the market, some types have been known to chip.
 And while its super-hard top makes it durable, it also feels plastic-y underfoot and gets slippery when wet.